 - Medical necessity

 - Continuing care

 - Patient safety

 - Regulatory requirements

 - Coding

-- Charge capture

-- Quality measurement and reporting
+- · Quality measurement and reporting

-Templates assist with the standardization of essential elements in clinical documentation.
-This standardization will, in turn, result in the capture of data at the level of specificity needed to support the timely display of results, expedited chart searching, coordination of care among healthcare providers, and improved patient outcomes.
-10 Well-formatted templates also support quality programs such as the Accountable Care initiative, the Patient-Centered Medical Home initiative, the Medicare Chronic Care Management program (which requires the EHR to generate and maintain health summaries and care plans), and others.
+Templates assist with standardization of essential elements in clinical documentation.
+This standardization will, in turn, result in the timely display of results, expedited chart searching, coordination of care among healthcare providers, and improved patient outcomes.
+10

-Documentation templates should be designed to reflect clinical accuracy and ensure documentation integrity.
-Now is the time for healthcare facilities to merge meaningful use and ICD-10-CM/PCS planning initiatives to develop templates, prompts, and overall systems that facilitate and encourage documentation needed for patient care, severity of illness, intensity of services, accurate code assignment, and reimbursement as well as a variety of healthcare quality and reporting requirements.
+Now is the time for healthcare facilities to merge meaningful use and ICD-10-CM/PCS planning initiatives and develop templates, prompts, and overall systems that facilitate and encourage documentation needed for patient care, severity of illness, intensity of services, coding, and reimbursement.